Short-Term Let Regulations UK 2026: Complete Guide for Holiday Let Hosts

 - Since January 2025, major insurers require documented fire safety compliance before issuing or renewing short-term let policies

 Check your policy covers short-term letting specifically.
 A standard landlord policy designed for long-term tenants may not be adequate.
+For the specific holiday let insurance requirements, including how the FHL tax changes have shifted underwriting and the public liability limits the platforms now expect, see our dedicated insurance guide.

 2026 Compliance Timeline